-We derive a significant portion of both net sales of medical devices and consumables and net sales of spare parts and services from our operations in Asia, through our wholly-owned subsidiaries or representative offices in Japan (Edap Technomed Co.
+We derive a significant portion of both net sales of medical devices and consumables and net sales of spare parts and services from our operations in Asia, through our wholly_owned subsidiaries or representative offices in Japan (Edap Technomed Co.
 Ltd), Malaysia (Edap Technomed Sdh Bhd) and South Korea (Edap Technomed Korea).
-Net sales derived from our operations in Asia represented approximately 33% of our total consolidated net sales in 2014.
-Net sales of goods in Asia represented approximately 38% of such sales in 2014 and consisted primarily of sales of ESWL lithotripters, Ablatherm-HIFU devices and consumables.
-Net sales of spare parts, supplies and services in Asia represented approximately 40% of such sales in 2014 and related primarily to ESWL lithotripters, reflecting the fact that approximately 49% of the installed base of our ESWL lithotripters that we actively maintain or otherwise serve is located in Asia.
+Net sales derived from our operations in Asia represented approximately 29% of our total consolidated net sales in 2016.
+Net sales of goods in Asia represented approximately 31% of such sales in 2016 and consisted mainly of sales of ESWL lithotripters and consumables.
+Net sales of spare parts, supplies and services in Asia represented approximately 43% of such sales in 2016 and related primarily to ESWL lithotripters, reflecting the fact that approximately 46% of the installed base of our ESWL lithotripters that we actively maintain or otherwise serve is located in Asia.

 We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates.
 We are exposed to foreign currency exchange rate risk because the mix of currencies in which our costs are denominated is different from the mix of currencies in which we earn revenues.
-In 2014, approximately 81% of our costs of sales and research and development, selling, marketing and general and administrative expenses were denominated in euro, while approximately 32% of our sales were denominated in currencies other than euro (primarily the U.S. Dollar and Japanese yen).
+In 2016, approximately 78% of our costs of sales and research and development, selling, marketing and general and administrative expenses were denominated in euro, while approximately 42% of our sales were denominated in currencies other than euro (primarily the U.S. Dollar and Japanese yen).
 Our operating profitability could be materially affected by large fluctuations in the rate of exchange between the euro and such other currencies.
 To minimize our exposure to exchange rate risks, we sometimes use certain financial instruments for hedging purposes.
 See Item 3, "Key Information-Risk Factors-We sell our products in many parts of the world and, as a result, our business is affected by fluctuations in currency exchange rates" and Item 11, "Quantitative and Qualitative Disclosures About Market Risk" for a description of the impact of foreign currency fluctuations on our business and results of operations.